SaschaWillems/Vulkan-glTF-PBR/README.md

 Physical based rendering example implementation with image based lighting in Vulkan using glTF 2.0 models with a meallic/roughness workflow.

+## glTF 2.0 Model loading

+Model loading and rendering is implemented in the [vkglTF::Model](./base/VulkanglTFModel.hpp) class and uses the [tiny glTF library](https://github.com/syoyo/tinygltf) to import the glTF 2.0 files.
+It also does texture loading from all files supported by glTF 2.0 (.png, .jpg, etc.) and generates a full mip-chain for every texture loaded.

+Note that this is not a full glTF model class implementation and as of now only supports static models, only supports a single material, etc. I plan on adding more stuff to the Vulkan glTF 2.0 loader to make it more general in the future.

 ## Texture map generation

 The phyiscal based render model uses multiple source images for the lighting equation.
 Instead of relying on offline tools to generate those, this example will generate all required texture maps during startup using the GPU.